bolowys33/lesson_three_final_task/README.md

-# Lesson Three Task Five
+# Lesson Three Final Task
 ## How to run/test this project
 - Ensure you have git installed properly on your machine
 - Ensure you have node js installed in your machine